Completed research

 Lead partner: Poznań University of Economics

-Project partner: ISM University of Management and Economics, Wielkopolska Chamber of Commerce and Industry
+Project partners: ISM University of Management and Economics, Wielkopolska Chamber of Commerce and Industry

-Staff: Project management: Dr Filippina Risopoulos-Pichler; Staff: Mario Diethart, Sonja Bloder BSc.
+Team members: Project lead: Dr Filippina Risopoulos-Pichler; Team members: Mag.
+Mario Diethart, Sonja Bloder BSc.

-Description: A virtual strategic management game is being developed as part of the project.
-A virtual strategic management game is a structured and simplified representation of real business conditions.
-Several virtual companies compete in a specific virtual market.
-The participants learn to recognise complex economic relationships through the simulation and can play through possible real scenarios in the "safe virtual world".
-This teaches entrepreneurial behaviour and thinking, teamwork and leadership skills.
-In the course of this project, an accompanying study is also carried out using an online questionnaire.
+Description: As part of the project, a Virtual Strategic Management Game is being developed.
+A Virtual Strategic Management Game refers to the structured and simplified representation of real-world business conditions.
+In this context, several virtual companies compete within a specific, predefined virtual market.
+Through the simulation, participants learn to recognise complex economic interrelationships and can run through possible real-world scenarios in the ‘safe virtual world’.
+This enables them to develop entrepreneurial thinking and behaviour, teamwork skills and leadership qualities.
+As part of this project, an accompanying study is also being conducted using an online questionnaire.
 The results of the study will support the programmers of the online game.
-Business teachers and trainers from Austria, Poland and Lithuania will be surveyed
+Business teachers and trainers from Austria, Poland and Lithuania are being surveyed.

 Lead partner: Bio Ernte Steiermark

-Project partners: Naturpark Südsteiermark, 10 wineries (8 from the nature park, 2 interested parties from outside the area)
+Project partners: South Styria Nature Park, 10 wine-growing businesses (8 from the nature park, 2 interested parties outside the area)

-Employees: Project management: Univ.-Prof. Dr Friedrich M. Zimmermann; staff and contact person Thomas Drage
+Staff: Project lead: Prof. Dr Friedrich M. Zimmermann; staff member and contact person: Mag.
+Thomas Drage

-Description: Organic viticulture is practised in the Südsteiermark Nature Park according to various criteria (Bio Ernte Steiermark, Demeter, conversion farms, etc.).
-In contrast to conventional agriculture, organic viticulture has so far increasingly required the commitment and traditional knowledge of individual "pioneers".
-The project aimed to network organic farms, exchange existing knowledge about cultivation and processing, learn from and with each other, find synergies and raise awareness of the topics of organic viticulture and sustainable development and their visibility through a joint approach.
-As part of the project, numerous working group meetings were held in 2013 between the partners in the region on the topics of sustainability, production techniques, product quality and brand development.
-At the same time, biodiversity surveys were carried out in the vineyards of the participating wineries in order to draw attention to the positive effects of organic viticulture on flora and fauna.
-The results form the basis for the creation of a joint organic wine umbrella brand that emphasises the individual characteristics of the individual wineries while still pointing out the commonalities of organic viticulture in the nature park.
-This newly created brand called Südherz, under which organic wine will be jointly marketed from 2014, was presented to the public in December 2013.
-After the end of the project, follow-up projects in other regions should benefit from recommendations for action from the collected results.
-Organic viticulture and the project "Naturpark-Biowein-Qualität-Südsteiermark - Eine Marke in der Region gestalten" contribute to the preservation of valuable cultural landscapes.
+Description: Organic viticulture is practised in the South Styria Nature Park according to various standards (Bio Ernte Steiermark, Demeter, farms in conversion, etc.).
+In contrast to conventional agriculture, organic viticulture has so far increasingly relied on the commitment and traditional knowledge of individual ‘pioneers’.
+The project aimed to network organic farms, exchange existing knowledge on cultivation and processing, learn from and with one another, identify synergies, and raise awareness of organic viticulture and sustainable development—as well as their visibility—through a unified approach.
+As part of the project, numerous working group meetings were held in 2013 with partners in the region on the topics of sustainability, production techniques, product quality and brand development.
+In parallel, biodiversity surveys were carried out in the vineyards of the participating estates to highlight the positive effects of organic viticulture on flora and fauna.
+The results form the basis for the creation of a joint organic wine umbrella brand, which emphasises the individual characteristics of each winery whilst highlighting the common features of organic viticulture within the nature park.
+This newly created brand, named Südherz, under which organic wine will be jointly marketed from 2014 onwards, was presented to the public in December 2013.
+Once the project has concluded, follow-up projects in other regions are set to benefit from recommendations for action based on the findings.
+Organic viticulture and the project “Naturpark-Biowein-Qualität-Südsteiermark – Creating a Brand in the Region” contribute to the preservation of valuable cultural landscapes.

 Funding: EU Tempus